 All in One Package

-MECHANICAL FINDER includes all the functions required for CT based finite element analysis.
+MECHANICAL FINDER includes all the functions required for Quantitative CT-based Finite Element Analysis.
 This means that you can perform seamlessly all procedures, that is, DICOM import, segmentation, implant installation, mesh generation, material setting, boundary condition setting, analysis and result evaluation.
+There is no need to purchase multiple software or add-ons for segmentation, mesh generation, solver, etc., and no need to exchange data between them.

 Since 3D model can be constructed from DICOM data, it is possible to reflect the patient-specific bone geometry to the model.
 You can create 3D model by extracting region of interest (ROI) such as bone from CT data by image processing or manual correction.
 Because it is a computer model, you can easily create osteotomy models and bone defect models.